Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 ---
 #### Keywords
 #### Questions
-1. What are attitudes, and how are they formed, maintained, and changed?
+1. What are attitudes, and how are they formed, maintained, and changed?`633`
-2. How do people form impressions of what others are like and of the causes of their behavior?
-3. What are the biases that
-influence the ways in which
-people view others’ behavior?
+2. What factor effect change in our attitudes ?`633`
+3. Central route processing and peripheral route processing of the message ?`634`
 4. How we can change our attitude and with what speed ?`633`
 5. What is attitude communicator ?
-6. What are information processing routes ?
+6. Cognitive dissonance ? example ?How to resolve cognitive dissonance ?`636-637`
+7. Social cognition
-7. What is Central route processing ?Example.
+8. What is Central route processing ?Example.`634`
-8. What is Peripheral route processing ?Example.
+9. What is Peripheral route processing ?Example.`634`
-9. Are some people more likely than others to use central route processing rather than peripheral route processing?`635`
 10. What is  Cognitive dissonance ?
 Example `636`
-11. How is conflict resolved in cognitive dissonance ?
-12. What is Social cognition ?
+11. What is Social cognition ?
-13. What is impression formation and how does it happen ?
-14. What are central traits ?
-Example
+12. How do people form impressions of what others are like and of the causes of their behavior?`638`
-15. How does mood effect impression formation ?
+13. How does mood effect impression formation ?`638`
+14. What are the biases that influence the ways in which people view others’ behavior?
+15. Are some people more likely than others to use central route
 16. What is Attribution theory ? `639`Example
+17. Steps for attribution theory ?`639`
-17. What is situational causes ?Example
+18. What is situational causes ?Example`639`
-18. What is Dispositional causes ?Example
+19. What is Dispositional causes ?Example`640`
-19. What is halo effect ?
-Example
+20. What is halo effect ?
+Example`640`
-20. What is Assumed-similarity bias ?
+21. What is Assumed-similarity bias ?
 Example ? `640`
-21. What is self serving bias ?
+22. What is self serving bias ?`641`
-22. What is Fundamental attribution error ?
-Example
+23. What is Fundamental attribution error ?
+Example`641`
-23. Why is the fundamental attribution error so common?
+24. Why is the fundamental attribution error so common?`641`
-24.
+25. Collectivistic orientation  and individualist orientation ?`642`
 ---
 #### Summary
 ---